 We will do all we reasonably can to protect the anonymity of any children involved in any report, including weighing up which staff need to know and any support which will be put in place.
-Further, we will take into account the potential impact of social media in facilitating the spreading of rumours and exposing the child's identity.
+Further, we will consider the potential impact of social media in facilitating the spreading of rumours and exposing the child's identity.